kettanaito/react-advanced-form/README.md

 > Thank you for trying React Advanced Form!
 Please note that before the `1.0` release the package is under heavy development.
 Things may change, and things may break.
 We are doing our best and releasing breaking changes in the proper versions.
 Help us reach `1.0` faster by [Contributing](#contributing) to the library.
 Thank you.

 [React Advanced Form](https://github.com/kettanaito/react-advanced-form) allows you to tailor complex forms with ease, using declerative components and powerful built-in features.
-Write forms like you have never done before!
+Stop wasting time on writing tons of boilterplate, and start creating clear and astonishing forms right now.

 ## Features